Delightful Adventures

 Make the filling:

 • Fill a large glass bowl with hot water.
 Place chocolate chips in a small glass bowl and place it into the hot water bowl.
 Let sit and stir every few minutes.
 Replace hot water as needed until chocolate chips have all melted.
 Set aside.
-Chocolate chips can also be melted in the microwave using this method.

 • Whisk together pumpkin puree, arrowroot starch, ground cinnamon, ground ginger, ground nutmeg, salt, unsweetened non-dairy milk, vanilla extract, and pure maple syrup until combined.